istio/istio.io/content/en/docs/examples/microservices-istio/bookinfo-kubernetes/index.md

 1. Skim [`bookinfo.yaml`]({{< github_blob >}}/samples/bookinfo/platform/kube/bookinfo.yaml).
     This is the Kubernetes deployment spec of the app.
 Notice the services and the deployments.

-1. Deploy the application to your Kubernetes cluster on the `tutorial` namespace:
+1. Deploy the application to your Kubernetes cluster:

     {{< text bash >}}
     $ kubectl apply -l version!=v2,version!=v3 -f {{< github_file >}}/samples/bookinfo/platform/kube/bookinfo.yaml